sheppardjm/jsCycles/content/post/mohican-on-failure.md

 Going into the race I knew it was going to be hotter, longer, and more hilly than usual with the addition of a new singletrack loop in Glenmont and extra trail added to Mohaven.
 That being the case I tried to acclimate by riding in the heat of the day for every ride leading up to the race.
 I thought I did a pretty good job as several of my outside interval sessions left me dry heaving in the grass atop various Marquette peaks.
 Unfortunately the U.P. is so damn far north our spring began just a couple weeks ago and after pulling the average humidity and temperature data from my GPS unit for the 17 rides leading into Mohican I realized I was horribly ill-prepared (63ºF / 60% hm) for the 85ºF and 80% humidity we encountered as early as 11am on race day.

 One 90-miler I did two weeks before the race got up to 80º but the humidity was low and the breeze was steady and I went slow and stopped often so I never cramped or felt power drain.
 I did however lose 10 pounds during the 9 hours on the bike that day which led me to absolutely smash water bottles the three days leading into the race.
-I also drank en electrolyte bottle before bed on Thursday and Friday.
+I also drank an electrolyte bottle before bed on Thursday and Friday.
 Other than forgetting my sleeping pad and having an adorable family with three toddler-age not-so-happy campers next to me I felt impeccably prepared for Saturday.

 ## Race